top of page

 5. Lighting

-Interior Designer’s Role: We help create layered lighting plans that combine overhead, task, and accent lighting to bring your kitchen to life.
+Interior Designer’s Role: We create layered lighting plans that combine overhead, task, and accent lighting to bring your kitchen to life.

 6. Plumbing and Electrical Work